-Top Left: Aerial of the garden elements.
 Top Right: Northwest elevation.

 Bottom Left: Northwest aerial.

 Bottom Right: Northeast elevation.

-In Seaside classical architecture is reserved for public buildings as a means of lending important small buildings additional presence.
+for public buildings as a means of lending important small buildings additional presence.
 The memorial garden draws, more or less literally, from classical precedents.
 The cenotaph is based on Lutyens' statue base for the equestrian monument to Edward Horner, a family friend who was killed in WWI.
 The nine square pavilion owes a less obvious debt to Demetri Porphyrios' monument in Battery Park in New York.
 The opening in the back wall is a quiet reference to the Seaside founder's fascination with Nordic classicism.
 Exedras on the other hand, are ubiquitous.